kadolor/wvs/README.md

 ## What can you do with WVS?

-Using the proprietary Dimensional Data Depiction Engine (3DE) ™️, Wherobots showcases the value in your flat data sources by creating engaging geospatial images that capture your insights.
+Using the proprietary Dimensional Data Depiction Engine (3DE) ™️, Wherobots showcases the value in your flat data sources by creating contextually aware geospatial images that emphasize your insights.

 ![2d_3de](images/dimension.png)